Pacioretty, Fleury lead Golden Knights past Flyers 5-4

 In what was easily the most entertaining period of hockey the Golden Knights have played at home this season, there were six goals, 30 shots and a combined 30 hits in the first.

-The highlight was Merrill scoring his first goal of the season as a fourth-line forward after playing the first 343 games of his career as a defenseman.
-Merrill recovered after slipping to both knees, gathered a rebound of Nicolas Roy’s shot and used a nifty forehand-to-backhand move to beat Hart, sending the sellout crowd into a frenzy.
+The highlight was Merrill’s goal.
+After slipping to both knees, he gathered a rebound of Nicolas Roy’s shot and used a nifty forehand-to-backhand move to beat Hart, sending the crowd of 18,415 into a frenzy.

 Pacioretty had two goals in the period, Theodore also scored and the Golden Knights led 4-2 after one.